CivicTechTO/toronto-community-directory/_communities/ttcriders.md

 ---
 name: TTCriders
 link: https://www.ttcriders.ca/
+description:
-description: TTCriders is a grassroots transit advocacy organization that gives TTC riders a voice.
+  TTCriders is a grassroots transit advocacy organization that gives TTC riders a voice.
-source: 'issue #87 by @Khasir'
+source: "issue #87 by @Khasir"
 tags:
+  - type/organization
-- type/volunteering
+  - for/volunteering
   - for/social-good
 ---

 <!-- Community added from GitHub issue #87 -->